Rural Heritage Lives On in Waukesha County: Tall Pines Conservancy’s Metz Preserve

 Nestled along O’Neill Creek in Neillsville, Wisconsin, a new community space has taken root.
 O’Neill Creek Trailhead and Opelt Park honors the town’s history while looking ahead.

-Groundswell Conservancy aims aims to protect 189 acres of prime farmland in Rock County.
+Groundswell Conservancy protects 189 acres of prime farmland in Rock County.

 Five Fox Valley municipalities joined forces in building a regional trail network, connecting Fox River landscapes and strengthening community bonds.